Oak Valley is one of the local hills for Wonju, the largest city in the province of Gangwon-do (the other hill near Wonju being Welli Hilli Park).

 From Seoul to Wonju take either the highway bus from Express Bus Terminal (90 minutes, 8,000 won) or the train from Cheongyangni Station (1 hour, 6,300 won), whichever is more convenient from your starting point.

 The boarding points are listed on the left; arriving from Seoul by highway bus, you’ll board the shuttle in Wonju at the 시외버스터미널 stop (the Intercity Bus Terminal), on the westbound side of the street i.e. on the main road in front of the bus terminal, on the same side.
-Arriving from Seoul by train, the shuttle boarding point is 원주시보건소 (Wonju Public Health Centre); this is about 500m south of Wonju Station on Wonil-ro, on the southbound side i.e. on the right side.
-The health centre is the large glass building on the corner with Cheonsa-ro on the right, and the bus stop to wait at is just before it and looks like this:
+Arriving at Wonju Station by train, the shuttle boarding point is 역전시장, which is a short distance south on Wonil-ro, on the southbound side i.e. on the right side.
+These two boarding points are clearly shown on the maps on the lower portion of this page.

 The base facilities at Oak Valley are excellent, as is standard in Korea: